-The Wave Foundation purchased 20,000 lbs. of Tribally-caught Columbia River salmon (which equates to approx. 14,400 lbs. of product for distribution in our food boxes).
+The Wave Foundation purchased over 30,000 lbs. of Tribally-caught Columbia River salmon for distribution in our food boxes.
 This salmon was processed into preferred forms requested by Tribal Nation community members in the region (including vacuum-packed filets, and head and gutted).
-The salmon was then distributed to Tribal Nation community members as part of food boxes assembled and distributed by The Wave Foundation.
-Tribes that received the salmon include: the Nez Perce Tribe, the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of the Warm Springs Reservation of Oregon, the Confederated Tribes and Bands of the Yakama Nation, Fort McDermitt Paiute and Shoshone Tribe, the Burns Paiute Tribe, as well as Tribal Nation community members living at Columbia River Treaty Fishing Access Sites.
+The salmon was then distributed to Tribal Nation community members as part of food boxes assembled and distributed by The Wave Foundation, with some salmon left in full form to be used for subsistence and ceremonial purposes.
 Additionally, The Wave Foundation, in partnership with Columbia River Inter-Tribal Fish Commission (CRITFC) will use a portion of grant funds to support enhanced ice distribution operations for upcoming salmon seasons along the Columbia River for Tribal fishers.
 Using ice that is not distributed directly by fish processors provides Tribal fishermen with the opportunity to shop their harvested fish to multiple buyers.